arhohuttunen/coding-revolution/content/post/spring-boot-testing-introduction/index.md

 ## Next Steps

 This is only the start but will give us a solid foundation to get started on testing our Spring Boot applications.
 Once we know the basics of writing unit and integration tests there is more to explore.

-If you want to avoid a steep learning curve without spending too much time searching for information, check out the [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
-If you buy through the link I will get a share, but I only recommend it because I think it's a great package.